2643358332/coloros_port/README_en-US.md

 ## BUG

-- AOD is too dim
+- AOD is too dim (SM8250)
 - Voice trigger is not working
 - Poweroff charging is not working
 - WiredEarphone is not working

 ## How to use
-- On WSL、ubuntu、deepin and other Linux
+- On Debian based distros:
 ```shell
     sudo apt update
     sudo apt upgrade